-Async Non-Blocking Subagent Dispatch
+Async Non-Blocking Subagent Dispatch¶

 Async dispatch decouples orchestration from subagent lifecycle.
 The orchestrator dispatches and continues its own loop, handling results as they arrive.

 The condition matters.
-When the orchestrator is a pure dispatch-and-synthesize node with no intermediate work, async adds coordination complexity — task tracking, timeout detection, partial-result reconciliation — without throughput gain.
+When the orchestrator is a pure dispatch-and-synthesize node with no intermediate work, async adds coordination complexity — task tracking, timeout detection, partial-result reconciliation — without any throughput gain.
 The orchestrator busy-waits or idle-polls instead of blocking cleanly.
 Anthropic's multi-agent research system chose synchronous execution because "asynchronicity adds challenges in result coordination, state consistency, and error propagation across the subagents."

 sequenceDiagram